TriggSumms/Plant-and-Track/README.md

 # PlantBaby Tracker

-Foobar is a Python library for dealing with word pluralization.
+The app's purpose is to stand as a catalogging journal for plant collecting!

 ## Concepts Covered
 Concepts covered in this project include: